 • Both require a roof covering for the main entry door and while LHA does not specify a minimum size of cover noting ‘reasonable shelter from weather’, the NCC LHDS requires a minimum of 1200x1200 roof cover.

-Conclusion: In most cases NCC LHDS provides better outcomes by lower door thresholds (based on thickness of the door jamb) and also specifies a minimum roof covering as compared to LHA.
+Conclusion: In most cases the NCC LHDS provides better outcomes by means of lower door thresholds (based on the thickness of the door jamb) and also specifies a minimum roof covering as compared to the LHA.

 3. Internal doors and corridors

-• Both require a mimimum 820mm clear door opening to the doorways on the entry level.
-In addition, where the shower is not on the entry level, the clear door opening size is not mandated in LHA, however mandated to be minimum 820mm clear opening in NCC LHDG
+• Both require a minimum 820mm clear door opening to the doorways on the entry level.
+In addition, where the shower is not on the entry level, the clear door opening size is not mandated in the LHA, however this is mandated to be a minimum of 820mm clear opening in the NCC LHDG.

-• While LHA requires a level transition to the habitable rooms on the entry level, NCC LHDS permits a door threshold ramp as long as it is fully within the depth of the door jamb
+• While the LHA requires a level transition to the habitable rooms on the entry level, the NCC LHDS permits a door threshold ramp on the condition it is fully within the depth of the door jamb.

-• Minimum 1000mm corridor width for LHA is measured from narrowest section i.e. skirting to skirting whereas in NCC LHDS it is measured from wall to wall
+• A minimum 1000mm corridor width for the LHA is measured from the narrowest section i.e. skirting to skirting, whereas in the NCC LHDS it is measured from wall to wall.

-Conclusion: While it could be argued that while LHA requires a higher level of amenity to internal door thresholds on the entry level as flush door threshold is required to the internal doors, it is important to note that doorway threshold ramps are permissible even for people that require use of wheelchair for mobility under AS1428.1.
-So, this requirement of flush door threshold could be questioned as functionality is still maintained.
+Conclusion: While it could be argued that the requires a higher level of amenity to the internal door thresholds on the entry level by means of a flush door threshold, it is important to note that doorway threshold ramps are still permissible even for people that require the use of a wheelchair for mobility under AS1428.1.
+So, the validity for the sole requirement of flush door threshold could be questioned as the functionality is still maintained via the threshold ramp.

 Threshold_ramp_within_door.jpeg